 The Gallery of Polish Decorative Arts preserves particularly valuable exhibits ranging in date from the sixteenth to the early twentieth century.
 Alongside artifacts made by goldsmiths from Gdansk, Warsaw and other centers, the exhibition shows embroideries, tapestries, waist scarves and other garments, as well as eighteenth-century glass from the works of Naliboki, Urzecze and Lubaczow, faience from the Belvedere manufacture, porcelain made in Korzec and Baranowka, decorative ceramics from the late nineteenth and early twentieth centuries, clocks, and furniture, including an 1840 plated table by Fraget.

-The Leopold Kronenberg Silver Room, created to commemorate the distinguished economist and politician, contains mostly silver tableware made by Warsaw's best artisans, such as Karol Malcz, Ludwik I and Ludwik II Nast, Karol Lilpop, Jan Maciej Schwartz, Tomasz Klimaszewski, Emil Radtke, and Jozef Fraget.
+The Leopold Kronenberg Silver Room, created to commemorate the distinguished economist and politician, contains silver tableware made by Warsaw's best artisans, such as Karol Malcz, Ludwik I and Ludwik II Nast, Karol Lilpop, Jan Maciej Schwartz, Tomasz Klimaszewski, Emil Radtke, and Jozef Fraget.
 There are also silver items from other silver-making centers of Poland within its present-day and pre-war boundaries, including Cracow, Kielce, Lublin, Wilno, Grodno and Kalisz, as well as from lesser-known workshops of Lomza, Checiny and other towns.
-The exhibition includes also the judaica.
+The exhibition also includes the Judaica.

-The Gallery of European Decorative Arts displays exhibits ranging in date from the Middle Ages to the nineteenth century, and including specimens of medieval Limousin enamels, Italian majolica, Rhine stoneware, sixteenth-century painting enamel, items made by German goldsmiths of Augsburg and Nuremberg, seventeenth and eighteenth-century clocks, porcelain from the most important and creative manufactures, notably those in Meissen, Berlin, Vienna and Sevres, as well as Czech, Silesian, Dresden and Potsdam glass, and furniture.
+The Gallery of European Decorative Arts displays exhibits ranging in date from the Middle Ages to the nineteenth century, and including specimens of medieval Limousin enamels, Italian majolica, Rhine stoneware, sixteenth-century painting enamel, items made by German goldsmiths of Augsburg and Nuremberg, seventeenth and eighteenth-century clocks, porcelain from the most important and creative manufactures, notably those in Meissen, Berlin, Vienna and Sevres, as well as Czech, Silesian, and Dresden and Potsdam glass, and furniture.

-The National Museum of Warsaw also collects the art of Asia, and has comprehensive collections of Chinese porcelain: blue and white of the Yuing, Ming and Qung dynasties, Japanese woodcuts from the seventeenth to the nineteenth century and decorative arts, textiles from the Near East, Muslim and Hindu manuscripts, Hindu and Lamaist bronze exhibits dating from the nineteenth century onwards.
+The National Museum of Warsaw also collects the art of Asia, and has comprehensive collections of Chinese porcelain: blue and white of the Yuing, Ming and Qung dynasties, Japanese woodcuts from the seventeenth to the nineteenth century and decorative arts, textiles from the Near East, Muslim and Hindu manuscripts, and Hindu and Lamaist bronze exhibits dating from the nineteenth century onwards.

-The holdings of modern design boast a unique collection of applied art of the 1940s, including glass and furniture by J. Kurzatkowski, textiles by S. and A. Milwicz, K. Szczepanowska and W. Strzeminski, ceramics by A. Kenar and his students, jewellery by H. Grunwald and the Zaremskis, and wickerwork by W. Wolkowski.
+The holdings of modern design boast a unique collection of applied art of the 1940s, including glass and furniture by J. Kurzatkowski, textiles by S. and A. Milwicz, K. Szczepanowska and W. Strzeminski, ceramics by A. Kenar and his students, an jewellery by H. Grunwald and the Zaremskis, and wickerwork by W. Wolkowski.

 The Numismatics Room contains Poland's largest and most representative holdings of Greek electron coins, Greek coins from the Black Sea coast, Roman coins from the early Republic period, coins of the Piast dynasty period, as well as coins dating from contemporary times.